Stanton County

 • Transformation-Cost to raise and lower the voltage that allow for transmission

-• Administrative-Administrative costs related to entire function
+• Administrative costs related to the entire function.

 These are just a few of the major drivers in your electric rates and it is easy to get lost in the maze of electric rate making.
 Our job is to collect enough money from our customers to pay our bills, maintain the system in place and be prepared in the event of an emergency or storm.
 We are also charged by state statue to be fair and equitable to all customers.
 Changing load patterns, fluctuating demands on the system, drastic weather events and even distributed generation facilities can all impact the cost of service for different rate classes.